Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Calculation and renormalization of the boundary stress tensor

 \subsection{Energy and momentum conservation}

 We now consider the conservation of the stress-energy tensor.
-Hereafter, we omit the factor of $r^{-5}$ when we discuss on the regular quantities on the boundary.

-In the Newton-Cartan theory, the conservation law takes a slightly different form from standard relativistic cases.
-It cannot be expressed in a unified form in terms of the space-time stress-energy tensor, and we have to introduce the energy vector $\mathcal E^\mu$, momentum density $\mathcal P_\mu$ and stress tensor $\mathcal T^\mu{}_\nu$, which are defined by
+In the Newton-Cartan theory (that is described in more detail in the next section), the conservation law takes a slightly different form from standard relativistic cases.
+It cannot be expressed in a unified form in terms of the space-time stress-energy tensor and we have to introduce the energy vector $\widehat{\mathcal E}^\mu$, momentum density $\widehat{\mathcal P}_\mu$ and stress tensor $\widehat{\mathcal T}^\mu{}_\nu$, which are defined by